-(1) Figures for financial institutions that are not banks, insurers, pension companies or pension and investment funds are obtained from the AJPEs database of annual accounts based on the SKD 2008 classification.
-The figures for leasing companies include all companies included under financial leasing, activity code K64.91, according to the SKD 2008.

-(2) Does not include the central bank.
+- (1) Figures for 2012 are not yet available. - (2) Figures for financial institutions that are not banks, insurers, pension companies or pension and investment funds are obtained from the AJPEs database of annual accounts based on the SKD 2008 classification.
+The figures for leasing companies include all companies included under financial leasing, activity code K64.91, according to the SKD 2008. - (3) Does not include the central bank. - (4) Includes the First Pension Fund.